 Proposals will be evaluated by the CAFNR Research Council, an advisory body that advises CAFNR Office of Research and is made up of representatives from each Division in the College.

-Awards have a duration of one year, beginning Jan.
-1 and expiring on Dec.
-31 of the same year.
+Awards have a duration of one year, beginning May 1 and expiring on April 30 of the following year.
 Pre-award costs may be incurred for expenditures up to 90 days prior to the award start date with approval from Associate Dean Shibu Jose; however, no-cost extensions will not be granted, and any remaining funds will be reclaimed.

 - Students must be currently enrolled in a CAFNR PhD program.